 Goshen College expects all students and faculty members to practice academic integrity.
 Honesty, trust, fairness, respect, and responsibility are essential building blocks in creating a vital learning community.
 They are also the foundation for lifelong integrity.
 Academic dishonesty at Goshen College is considered a serious breach of the "Goshen College Commitment to Community Standards."
 Academic dishonesty is any act that misrepresents academic work or interferes with the academic work of others.
-It includes:
+It includes but isn't limited to the following:

-- Plagiarism (giving the impression that another person's work is your own) - · Cheating on assignments or exams - · Falsification of data - Submission of the same (or substantially the same) paper in more than one course without the prior consent of all instructors concerned - · Depriving others of necessary academic sources - Sabotaging another student's work
+- Plagiarism (giving the impression that another person's work is your own) - Cheating on assignments or exams - Falsification of data - Submission of the same (or substantially the same) paper in more than one course without the prior consent of all instructors concerned - Depriving others of necessary academic sources - Sabotaging another student's work